 AFL-CIO Now Blog

-The Economic Policy Institute (EPI), the Center on Budget and Policy Priorities, the Center for American Progress (CAP) and Citizens for Responsibility and Ethics in Washington (CREW) have released important research about the economy in the past few weeks.
-Here's a look at some of the key pieces they have uncovered about the U.S. economy.
+The Economic Policy Institute (EPI), the Center for Economic and Policy Research (CEPR) and the Center for American Progress (CAP) have released important research about the economy in the past few weeks.
+Here's a look at some of their key findings (after the jump).

 Printer friendly version